sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 When we have an order for basic blocks we concatenate them to create a new list of instructions.
 Further post-processing to remove empty preheaders is then executed.
 Finally we have our new instruction list!

 # Evaluation
 We evaluated our optimization on a suite of benchmarks by instrumenting the `bril` interpreter to count the number of instructions it executes.
 Our optimization are evaluated this way, as opposed to comparing execution times.
-This avoids measurement biases that might arise.
+This avoids measurement biases that might arise through timing.

 By abstracting away performance in terms of the number of instructions executed, we give a fair comparison between non-optimized and optimized `bril` programs: no matter the environment in which they are executed, a `bril` program that executes fewer instructions performs better than an equivalent `bril` program that executes more instructions.